parthw/parthw.github.io/content/posts/diving-into-the-kernel-encounter-with-ebpf/index.md

 An alternative approach was to utilize kernel modules, which could be loaded or unloaded on demand.
 These modules offered a way to tweak the behavior of the kernel.
 However, writing a kernel module required utmost caution because any mistakes or crashes in the module could lead to a kernel panic, taking down the entire system.

+The eBPF verifier enables the safe execution of a program.
+This means that if the program encounters any issues, it will not lead to a system crash or kernel panic.

 Without further ado, let us set up our development environment and learn by doing, as it is more exciting.
 ## Development environment